A heat-induced burn (thermal burn) can occur when the skin comes in contact with any

-source, such as a cooking pan, an iron, a fire, a hot surface or a hot, scalding liquid
+heat source.
+This might be from a cooking pan, an iron, a fire, a hot surface, or

 Remove the child from the heat source.

-Cool the affected area with cold water or cold compresses until
+As quickly as you can, cool the affected area with cold water or cold compresses until

 Protect the burn with a dry, sterile, gauze bandage or with a clean bed sheet or cloth.

 cut around the clothing leaving the burn intact.

 If your child has burns on the hand, foot, face, eyes, or groin, or burns that cover

 a large area, get medical attention right away or call 911 for emergency medical attention.

 If your child has a small burn in an area not mentioned above, it's OK to give them

 some acetaminophen or ibuprofen for pain if they have no conditions preventing them